livinamuk/GLDepthPeeledHair/README.md

 F:       fullscreen
 ```

 Been using this repo as a playground to implement a new asset loading system too.
-It loads compressed dds files with embedded mipmaps asynchronously at full framerate via alternating Pixel Buffer Objects.
+It uploads compressed dds files with embedded mipmaps asynchronously to the gpu in parallel at full framerate via alternating persistently mapped Pixel Buffer Objects.

 ![AsyncLoading](AsyncLoading.gif)